PastVu/pastvu/README.md

 was dedicated to historical photos of Moscow (oldmos.ru).
 As community was growing, soon a second site for historical photos of St. Petersburg was created (oldspb.ru).
-In 2013 two projects were merged and migrated into global scope site PastVu.
+In 2013 two projects were merged and migrated into global scope platform PastVu.
 Principal maintainer and software architect of the new platform became [Pavel Klimashkin](https://github.com/klimashkin).
 In 2020 the project [became](https://pastvu.com/news/149) open source, this attracted more people to participate and contribute.
 Over the years, many people have uploaded, attributed and geo-located images (photographs, paintings, drawings), with support and leading by regional and global moderators and administrators team.